Ziednaga/AndromiX-SDDM-Theme/README.md

 Contributions, suggestions, and feedback are welcome.
 Thank you for using AndromiX-KDE!

-### AndromiX SDDM Theme Nobara Linux edition still in plans
+### Plans to create AndromiX SDDM Theme Nobara Linux edition in the future.
+### Plans to change the action icon to someones made by me.

 # How to set up: